 The petition drew 500 signatures.
 In July, Espinoza broke the boycott to travel to the city for a press event with other anti-immigrant activists including Robin Hvidston, a former Minuteman Project coordinator.
 Espinoza donned a bulletproof vest for the event.
 According to a press release, Espinoza asked the public “to unite with families and call for an end to Santuary [sic] City Policies in their cities.”
-White nationalist Rick Oltman also attended the event and was photographed with Hvidston.
+Anti-immigrant figure Rick Oltman also attended the event and was photographed with Hvidston.
 Oltman was employed by FAIR and has been a speaker at several events put on by the white supremacist Council of Conservative Citizens.

 Riding the Trump wave

-From the beginning, Donald Trump’s campaign focused on demonizing immigrants, especially those from Mexico.
+From the beginning, Donald Trump’s presidential campaign focused on demonizing immigrants, especially those from Mexico.
 The anti-immigrant movement not only approved of Trump’s message but also began working closely with the Trump campaign.
 The most visible example of this was Trump’s embrace of Espinoza and her Project.

 During campaign events in California, Trump began using the names of Kate Steinle and Jamiel Shaw, a teenager who was killed by an undocumented immigrant, when he discussed his immigration policies.
 Eventually, Angel Moms, a group composed of mothers of those killed by undocumented immigrants, was invited to speak at Trump rallies as part of the opening act.
 In a meeting organized by the Remembrance Project in September of 2015, Trump met with three families of children killed by undocumented immigrants.
 When asked about the meeting, Espinoza told CNN, “He’s very concerned about what's taking place, as you know.
 You can see that his feelings are very genuine and caring for what's taking place to our American families.”
 Shaw’s father was invited to speak at a Trump event a month earlier in Arizona.

 In April and May of 2016, Trump invited Angel Moms to speak at rallies in California.
 Angel Moms also made a speaking appearance at the GOP Convention in Cleveland in July.
-In September, Espinoza held the Remembrance Project’s first conference in her native Houston where Trump addressed a private luncheon.
+In September, Espinoza held the Remembrance Project’s first conference in her native Houston, where Trump addressed a private luncheon.
 As reported by Jonathan Blitzer of The New Yorker, Kris Kobach of the anti-immigrant hate group Immigration Reform Law Institute (IRLI), delivered the opening remarks, lambasting sanctuary cities calling them “one of the most outrageous and dangerous problems in America today,” before drawing the line between immigrants and crime, stating, “It’s not just about crime; it’s also terrorism.”
-Espinoza then introduced Trump, calling him the only candidate, “who reached out to our families, our stolen-lives families, America’s most forgotten families.”
+Espinoza then introduced Trump, calling him the only candidate “who reached out to our families, our stolen-lives families, America’s most forgotten families.”

 The beginning of the Trump era

-Trump’s presidential victory was also a major victory for the anti-immigrant movement and Espinoza in particular.
+Trump’s presidential victory was also a major win for the anti-immigrant movement and Espinoza in particular.
 In March of 2017, President Trump signed an executive order creating the Victims of Immigration Crime Engagement (VOICE) office.
-The office was designed to provide "a voice to those who have been ignored by our media and silenced by special interests."
+The office was designed to provide “a voice to those who have been ignored by our media and silenced by special interests.”
 The concept came directly from Espinoza who was present at the signing ceremony.
 During the campaign, Espinoza sent letters to four GOP candidates along with all 50 governors about creating the VOICE office.
 Espinoza told NBC news that only Trump responded.

 A few days after Trump signed the VOICE executive order, Espinoza gave an exclusive interview to Breitbart to announce that the Project would be relocating to Washington, D.C., to support the program.
-“We felt it was imperative to have a strong presence in our nation’s Capitol, in order to rectify these terrible injustices.
+“We felt it was imperative to have a strong presence in our nation's capital, in order to rectify these terrible injustices.
 Our families are being heard from a higher vantage point thanks to Donald Trump, and we plan to continue educating and raising awareness here in Washington,” Espinoza told Breitbart.

 The Politico piece also reported that at the Remembrance Project’s inaugural conference in 2016 where then-candidate Trump spoke, tables cost upward of $10,000.
 But according to the article, none of the money raised that day made its way to the victims’ families.
 Former Remembrance Project member Maureen Maloney spoke to Politico for the piece.
 Her son was killed by an undocumented Ecuadorean man, who had been driving while intoxicated and later was convicted of manslaughter.

-“The more involved I got, once I got past my son’s trial and could focus more on the organization, it just seemed like my values and my goals were different than what Maria’s were," she explained.
-"It started to feel like this might be a steppingstone for her.”
+“The more involved I got, once I got past my son’s trial and could focus more on the organization, it just seemed like my values and my goals were different than what Maria’s were,” she explained.
+“It started to feel like this might be a stepping stone for her.”

-AVIAC’s mission statement is very similar to that of the Remembrance Project, but uses milder language.
+AVIAC’s mission statement is very similar to that of the Remembrance Project but uses milder language.
 Though there was no mention of the Remembrance Project at the AVIAC event, a least one woman who defected from the group, Maureen Maloney, spoke at the AVIAC launch.

 Both AVIAC members and Espinoza were in Washington, D.C., for the July 2017 Hold Their Feet to the Fire.
 In one radio interview, Espinoza was mum on the AVIAC creation, choosing instead to announce that the Remembrance Project would be hosting another conference in the fall.